defdefred/sshush/README.md

 Metadata are accessible to all.

+You can't always keep the same name when changing domain.

 SPAM must be eradicated.

 Should be easily home hosted or shoudn't need excessive trust to the hosting server.